finbourne/notifications-sdk-java/sdk/docs/NotificationsApi.md

 > Notification getNotification(scope, code, id)

-[EXPERIMENTAL] GetNotification: Get a notification on a subscription.
+GetNotification: Get a notification on a subscription.

 ### Example